coveo/ui-kit/packages/headless/README.md

 // This will dispatch an action to the engine and update the state searchBox.updateText({value: 'hello world'});

-// When you don't need to listen to state changes anymore (e.g., when a component is deleted) unsubscribe();
+// When you don't need to listen to state changes anymore (e.g., when a controller is deleted) unsubscribe();
 ```

 ### Updating the headless state

 The headless state itself is organized by features (e.g., configuration, query suggestion, redirection).
 Each of those features reacts to different actions in order to update their respective piece of state.
-When headless components prove insufficient, you can use these actions directly to get a granular control over the application's state.
+When headless controllers prove insufficient, you can use these actions directly to get a granular control over the application's state.

 Let's first explain some basic concepts such as actions and action creators.